What to Include in a Brand Kit: Designing for a Cohesive Identity

 Key Messages: Craft messages that effectively communicate your brand’s value proposition.

-Brand Voice, Personality, and Attitude: Determine the tone, character, and stance your brand will take in its communications.
+Brand Voice, Personality, and Attitude: Determine the tone, character, and stance your brand will take in its communications, and select brand fonts and custom fonts that align with your brand’s personality and positioning.

 Step 3: Creative Direction - Conceptualizing the Brand

-Brand Concepts: Develop overarching concepts that will guide the brand's visual and communicative style.
+Brand Concepts: Develop overarching concepts that will guide the brand’s visual and communicative style, focusing on creating a quickly recognizable visual identity.

 Design Goals and Solutions: Set clear objectives for your brand’s design and propose solutions to achieve these goals.

-Texture, Shape, and Photo Direction: Establish guidelines for other visual elements that will complement your brand's identity.
+Texture, Shape, and Photo Direction: Establish guidelines for other visual elements that will complement your brand’s identity, including defining the illustration style to ensure consistency.

 Step 4: Brand Identity System - Creating Custom Brand Assets

-Develop Patterns, Shapes, and Illustrations: Design these elements to add depth and character to your brand.
+Develop Patterns, Shapes, and Illustrations: Design these elements to add depth and character to your brand, using secondary colors and consistent styles to maintain visual consistency across all materials.

 Iconography: Design icons that are unique to your brand and enhance visual communication.